FIRST-YEAR STUDENT | 2.0-2.79 GPA

 Please note that by accepting this Earned Admission pathway you are agreeing to the following:

-• I understand that I need to enroll in and begin the Preparing for College Workshop by the posted deadline for the semester I wish to enroll.
+• I understand that I need to complete the Preparing for College Workshop by the posted deadline for the semester I wish to enroll.

 • I understand that I can work with USU to change my admission offer to the next available semester if needed.